Set Your Day Up For Success: 6 Things To Try

-When planning your grocery list for this week’s meals, don’t forget the first meal of the day!
+When planning your grocery list for this week’s meals, spend time focusing on the first meal of the day!
 It’s easy to eat right in the morning: the ideal breakfast should provide one quarter to one third of your day’s protein, a fair amount of fiber (as found in low-glycemic carbohydrates) and some healthy fat.
 Here are some quick, healthful ideas on food to buy:

 - Canned, wild Alaskan salmon.
 The traditional Japanese breakfast features broiled fish, steamed rice, pickled vegetables and green tea.
 Using canned, wild Alaskan salmon along with leftover rice and vegetables makes this a quick meal.

 - Granola and yogurt.
-Choose granola or make one that’s low in sugar or other sweeteners, and opt for full-fat plain Greek yogurt, fruit and walnuts.
+Choose granola or make one that’s high in fiber and low in sugar or other sweeteners, and opt for full-fat plain Greek yogurt, some organic berries and walnuts.

 - Dark, leafy greens.
 Spinach, kale and other dark, leafy greens are a nutritious addition to any breakfast – use with your eggs to create a vegetable scramble.